-Transracial adoption refers to the adoption of a child that is of a different race than that of the adoptive parents.
+Transracial adoption (or interracial adoption) refers to the adoption of a child that is of a different race than that of the adoptive parents.

 While some adoptive families may wish to adopt a child of the same racial background as themselves, others choose to diversify their family makeup by adopting a child of a different race or ethnicity.
-Throughout America, there are thousands of blended families as more couples choose to open their arms to children of all kinds of backgrounds, transracial adoption is becoming increasingly common and socially accepted in America.
+As couples continue to open their arms to children of all kinds of backgrounds, transracial adoption is becoming increasingly common and socially accepted in America.

-There is a strong need for families to adopt African-American children, or biracial children that are part African-American.
-Because of this, more families are choosing to adopt African-American children and it is becoming more common to see Caucasian, Hispanic and other families expanding their family through the adoption of an African-American or biracial child.
+There is a strong need for families to adopt African-American children or biracial children who are part African American.
+Because of this, more families are choosing to adopt African-American children and it is becoming increasingly common to see Caucasian, Hispanic and other families expanding through the transracial adoption of African Americans.

 If you are considering adopting a black or biracial child, you may wish to study African-American culture to share this with your child.
-There are many children's books available that are African-American themed as well as dolls and other toys that will allow your child to embrace their ethnic background.
-Popular toy manufacturers, including Barbie and American Girl, offer African-American dolls, as well as various other Internet resources, such as www.dollslikeme.com.
-You also may wish to join playgroups or other organizations that will allow your child to interact with other African-American children.
-Playgroups are easily found through church or other religious organizations throughout a community or you can organize your own with friends, neighbors and other associates with children close to the age of your child!
+There are many children's books available that are African-American themed, as well as dolls and other toys that will allow your child to embrace their ethnic background.
+Popular toy manufacturers, including Barbie and American Girl, offer African-American dolls, as well as various other Internet resources.

 With the rise of international adoptions, it is also becoming more common for families to adopt Asian children.
 However, you don't have to adopt overseas to adopt a child with an Asian background, as there are many Asian children available for adoption in the U.S.